varunon9/audit-logging-framework/README.md

 You must have following softwares already setup-

 1. kafka (Pub-Sub model messaging system, a Big Data tool)
-2. zookeeper (It is already shiped with kafka.
+2. zookeeper (It is already shipped with kafka.
 Kafka uses ZooKeeper to manage the cluster)
 3. mongodb (To store audit logs data)
 4. node and npm (development and build environment)